pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

     ```

     From the output, you see that a `WorkloadRun` named `tanzu-java-web-app-run-454m5` was created when
-    you applied the `AppBuildV1` workload and its in the `Running` state.
+    you applied the `AppBuildV1` workload and it's in the `Running` state.
 There are multiple reasons why
     a new `WorkloadRun` is created for your `Workload`, but few are developer triggered.
 Updates to your
     `Workload`, like changing the values in the `workload.yaml` and reapplying to the cluster creates a
     new `WorkloadRun`.
 Platform Engineering activities like updating the Buildpack builder images can